 Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

-Saturday's contest between the No. 8 Colorado Buffaloes (10-1) and No. 12 Utah Utes (10-2) matching up at CU Events Center has a projected final score of 75-74 (according to our computer prediction) in favor of Colorado, so expect a tight matchup.
-The game will tip off at 3:00 PM ET on December 30.
+Saturday's game features the No. 8 Colorado Buffaloes (10-1) and the No. 12 Utah Utes (10-2) clashing at CU Events Center in what is expected to be a close matchup, with a projected 75-74 win for Colorado according to our computer prediction.
+Tipoff is at 3:00 PM ET on December 30.

-In their last time out, the Buffaloes won on Thursday 78-56 over Northern Colorado.
+The Buffaloes won their last matchup 78-56 against Northern Colorado on Thursday.

-In their last time out, the Buffaloes won on Thursday 78-56 against Northern Colorado.
-The Utes are coming off of an 89-36 win over Weber State in their last outing on Thursday.
-In the Buffaloes' win, Jaylyn Sherrod led the way with a team-high 16 points (adding three rebounds and four assists).
-Alissa Pili's team-leading 19 points paced the Utes in the win.
+In their last game on Thursday, the Buffaloes earned a 78-56 victory over Northern Colorado.
+The Utes head into this matchup following an 89-36 win over Weber State on Thursday.
+Jaylyn Sherrod's team-high 16 points paced the Buffaloes in the victory.
+Alissa Pili's team-high 19 points paced the Utes in the victory.

 Catch college basketball action all season long on Fubo!